sarahjburton/python_focus_group/README.md

 ## Session_04
 comments.py: A Python script that prints numbers and pet names, learning to use comments variables.py: A Python script that teaches about legal and illegal variables

+## Session_05
+strings.py: A Python script that teaches about strings, escape sequences, manipulating strings, and stripping spaces